robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

    ================  ===========================================================

 .. note:: Before Robot Framework 4.0 there were also sections for tags and shortcuts.
-          In Robot Framework 4.0 these have been remove in favor of the overview menu.
+          In Robot Framework 4.0 these have been removed in favor of the overview menu.
 This means that prior linking to shortcuts or tags sections does not work.

 __ `Keyword tags`_